johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 , ... ]
 ```

-Later we will look at translating values of this type into other, intermediate representation forms, more suitable for evaluation.
+Later we will look at translation of these values into other, intermediate representation forms, more suitable for evaluation.